Research and Facilities

 The research areas might be grouped into three categories: "Technology", "Devices" and "Quantum-Networks".
 "Technology" comprises the fabrication of integrated optical devices and circuits in LiNbO3 and KTP.
 This includes all necessary process steps, which need to be continuously optimized to meet the challenging demands required for quantum optical experiments.
 In the area "Devices" we develop novel integrated optical structures and devices like for instance (entangled) photon pair sources.
 Moreover, research is directed towards the development of monolithically integrated circuits, which jointly combine several optical elements with different functionality on a single optical "chip".
 Research in "Quantum Networks" is targeted on the development of novel practical concepts in quantum information processing and quantum communication as well as on fundamental research experiments on ultrashort pulse quantum optics.
 In particular, we focus on the study of correlated, multi-dimensional systems with several coupled channels and on the "engineering" of complex quantum states with strictly controllable properties.

-Future development of quantum communication and information processing (QCIP) will strongly rely on the development of miniaturized and reliable optical components.
+Future development of quantum communication and information processing (QCIP) will strongly rely on the development of miniaturized optical components.
 In our group we approach this goal by harnessing the potential of integrated optics.
-We develop integrated optical devices and circuits specifically designed for single photon (pair) generation, quantum state manipulation and storage.
+We develop devices specifically designed for single photon generation, quantum state manipulation & storage.

 Research in quantum networking is addressing the development of applicable concepts in quantum information processing and quantum computing.
-The main research activities are on ultrashort pulse quantum optics and its application, quantum simulation and quantum walks, generation of specifically engineered (higher-dimensional) quantum states, and quantum state and process tomography using photon number resolved detection.
-A further new activity is on integrated continuous variable quantum optics.
+The main research activities are on ultrashort pulse quantum optics and its application, quantum simulation and quantum walks and generation of specifically engineered (higher-dimensional) quantum states.

 Our research activities are performed within joint cooperations with various international partners.